-This year, the Institute will provide 26.5 hours of continuing education for Licensed Professional Counselors, Licensed Chemical Dependency Counselors, Social Workers, and Licensed Marriage and Family Therapists.
+This year, the Institute will provide 26.5 hours of continuing education for Licensed Chemical Dependency Counselors, Social Workers, Certified Prevention Specialists, Associate Prevention Specialists and Peer Mentor/Peer Recovery Designation.
 Continuing education credit for other multiple disciplines will be provided for this event.

 Join us Monday, July 31 – Friday, August 4 at the Austin Convention Center.
 The theme for 2017 is One Body: Unified and Dynamic Approaches to Behavioral Health in Texas.

 Review all the sessions offered by visiting the Schedule page.